-Termly’s API allows you to retrieve the cookies that a given visitor has consented to.
+Termly’s Consent API allows you to retrieve the categories and cookies that a given user has consented to.

 If you’re setting cookies from the backend, read the guide about how to block cookies using the API.